 I really love paper.
 I make paper jewelry with scissors and X-Acto knives.
 With e-mail, it’s become a desirable commodity rather than a necessity.

 So you must make your own holiday cards.

 Yes.
 This year, I’m layering different paper using glitter, ribbon, and a scalloped edge.
 I love to embellish the envelope.

-What are the big sellers
+What are the big sellers this year?

 Custom-printed Claudia Calhoun cards, which use a delicate typesetting and minimal graphics.
 Robert Sambuda’s MoMA pop-up cards are very cool.
 And the Victorian look—vintage-inspired cards and a wax envelope seal—is popular.
 It’s different from last year, when photo cards were in demand.

 Who’s the best gift wrapper here?